Press Release Wednesday, December 7th 2016

 Minister Breen launches new teacher resources, developed by Local Enterprise Offices, to support next generation of entrepreneurs

-The Minister for Employment and Small Business, Pat Breen T.D., visited the County Wicklow school of an award-winning teenage entrepreneur today, to launch new teacher resources that will support over 20,000 secondary school students taking part in the national LEO Student Enterprise Programme.
+The Minister for Employment and Small Business, Pat Breen T.D., is visiting the school of an award-winning teenage entrepreneur today, to launch new teacher resources that will support over 20,000 secondary school students taking part in the Student Enterprise Programme.

-The new resources, which include a teachers’ manual, student workbook and helpful tips from successful entrepreneurs, was launched by Minister Breen in County Wicklow when he visited the school of Luke Byrne, the 17-year-old inventor behind ‘Headphone Helpers.’
+The new resources, which include a teachers’ manual, student workbook and helpful tips from successful entrepreneurs, will be launched by Minister Breen in County Wicklow when he visits the school of Luke Byrne, the 17-year-old inventor behind ‘Headphone Helpers.’

 Byrne is a student at Coláiste Chraobh Abhann in Kilcoole, which participates in the programme in County Wicklow every year.
 He won the Senior Category at the National Student Enterprise Awards earlier this year in Croke Park for his invention of a silicone band to keep earphones tangle-free.

-During today’s visit, the Minister also met other enterprising students from the school, who are either competing in this year’s programme, or who have previously won awards for their enterprises.
+During today’s visit, the Minister will also meet other enterprising students from the school, who are either competing in this year’s programme, or who have previously won awards for their enterprises.

 Minister Breen said: “Entrepreneurship is the backbone of our economy and starting to embed this culture at an early age is extremely important.
 This programme, and the new resources that are being launched today, ensures that entrepreneurship becomes a natural option for our young people as they discover their passions.
 We want to nurture Ireland’s future entrepreneurs and business leaders.
 It is great to see both teachers and entrepreneurs coming together to ensure that this solid base is built into our schools”.